Horatio Gates: Career

-Seven Years' War
+Seven Years' War (1756-1763)

-During the French and Indian War, Gates served General Edward Braddock in America.
-In 1755 he accompanied the ill-fated Braddock Expedition in its attempt to control access to the Ohio Valley.
+During the French and Indian War, the North American theater of the Seven Years' War, Gates served General Edward Braddock in America.
+In 1755, he accompanied the ill-fated Braddock Expedition in its attempt to control access to the Ohio Valley.
 This force included other future Revolutionary War leaders such as Thomas Gage, Charles Lee, Daniel Morgan, and George Washington.
-Gates didn't see significant combat, since he was severely injured early in the action.
+Gates did not see significant combat, since he was severely injured early in the action.
 His experience in the early years of the war was limited to commanding small companies, but he apparently became quite good at military administration.
-In 1759 he was made brigade major to Brigadier General John Stanwix, a position he continued when General Robert Monckton took over Stanwix's command in 1760.
+In 1759, he was made brigade major to Brigadier General John Stanwix, a position he continued when General Robert Monckton took over Stanwix's command in 1760.
 Gates served under Monckton in the capture of Martinique in 1762, although he saw little combat.
 Monckton bestowed on him the honor of bringing news of the success to England, which brought him a promotion to major.
-The end of the war also brought an end to Gates' prospects for advancement, as the army was demobilized and he did not have the financial wherewithal to purchase commissions for higher ranks.
+The end of the war, however, also brought an end to Gates's prospects for advancement, since much of the army was demobilized and he did not have the financial wherewithal to purchase commissions for higher ranks.

 In November 1755, Gates married Elizabeth Phillips and had a son, Robert, in 1758.
-Gates' military career stalled, as advancement in the British army required money or influence.
-Frustrated by the British class hierarchy, he sold his major's commission in 1769, and came to North America.
-In 1772 he reestablished contact with George Washington, and purchased a modest plantation in Virginia the following year.
+Gates's military career stalled, as advancement in the British army required money or influence.
+Frustrated by the British class hierarchy, he sold his major's commission in 1769 and came to North America.
+In 1772, he re-established contact with prominent Virginian George Washington and purchased a modest plantation and enslaved workers in Virginia the following year.